-- 4.2 A referral for a medical opinion from OHU should be made in the following circumstances: - Where an employee has been absent from duty for four weeks or more due to sickness; or - If the employee has been absent from duty with stress, depression, anxiety or any other mental health condition, the referral should be undertaken when the first fit note is received; or - If the employee is absent with an industrial injury or other work-related condition, a referral should be undertaken immediately; or - There have been a number of shorter periods of sickness, (see Short Term and Repeated Absence Procedure); or - The Headteacher\/Governors of the school have justified concerns about the ability of the employee to carry out their duties because of a medical condition, - 4.3 There is a need for discretion and tact in requiring an employee to attend an OHU assessment, taking into consideration the circumstances of the case.
-In certain circumstances, it may be appropriate just to monitor the case over a longer period of time rather than referring it to OHU, e.g. post hysterectomy, broken bones, end dated or terminal illness (see Absence Management Guidelines). - 4.4 It should be noted that, in cases where employees who have contact with children suffer from pulmonary tuberculosis, epilepsy, psychiatric disorders or other such conditions, action should be taken to refer the employee to OHU without delay.
-Paragraph 4.12 of this procedure provides further information on action to take in these circumstances. - 4.5 Where it is decided that the employee should be referred to OHU, the Headteacher\ or nominated person should contact the employee to inform them of the referral and its contents and to obtain the employee's consent, before the referral is made.
-In all cases, the employee should be informed that they may find it helpful to seek the advice and guidance of their trade union/professional association. - 4.6 In the case of teachers, Conditions of Service for School Teachers in England and Wales apply.
-These national conditions state that to be entitled to sick pay, it is a requirement for the employee to submit to medical examination if requested to do so.
-The same requirement applies to support staff as stipulated by the NJC National Agreement on Pay and Conditions. - 4.7 The school should complete an online referral via the OHU online system.
+- 4.2 A referral for a medical opinion from the OHU should be made in the following circumstances:- - Where an employee has been absent from duty for four weeks or more due to sickness; or - If the employee has been absent from duty with stress, depression, anxiety or any other mental health condition, the referral should be undertaken when the first medical certificate is received; or - If the employee is absent with an industrial injury or other work-related condition, a referral should be undertaken immediately; or - There have been a number of shorter periods of sickness, (see Repeated Short-Term Absence Procedure); or - The Headteacher/Governors of the school have justified concerns about the ability of the employee to carry out his/her duties because of a medical condition, - 4.3 There is a need for discretion and tact in requiring an employee to attend an OHU assessment, taking into consideration the circumstances of the case.
+In certain circumstances, it may be appropriate just to monitor the case over a longer period of time rather than referring it to the OHU, e.g. post hysterectomy, broken bones, end dated or terminal illness (see Absence Management Guidelines). - 4.4 It should be noted that, in cases where employees who have contact with children suffer from pulmonary tuberculosis, epilepsy, psychiatric disorders or other such conditions, action should be taken to refer the employee to the OHU without delay.
+Section 9 of this procedure provides further information on such conditions. - 4.5 Where it is decided that the employee should be referred to the OHU, the Headteacher or nominated person should contact the employee to inform them of the referral and its contents, before the referral is made.
+In all cases, the employee should be informed that they may find it helpful to seek the advice and guidance of their trade union/professional association. - 4.6 In the case of teachers, the Education (Teachers' Qualification and Health Standards) (England) Regulations 1999 apply.
+These regulations state that it is a contractual requirement to submit to medical examination if requested to do so.
+The same contractual requirement applies to support staff as stipulated by the NJC National Agreement on Pay and Conditions. - 4.7 The school should complete an online referral via the OHU online system.
 The prime responsibility for initiating the referral process rests with the School.
 The referral should contain factual details and provide details of the illness, the duties and responsibilities of the postholder, any problems which have come to light in undertaking the duties and responsibilities as a consequence of the medical condition, the likely length of absence, possible adjustments to enable a return to work and any other relevant information.
 In completing the referral, the manager should bear in mind the fact that the referral may be seen by the employee at a later date. - 4.8 OHU may consider it appropriate for a medical report to be sought from the employee's own medical practitioner.
-If this is the case, the employee will be asked to sign a consent form, sent by OHU, which will set out their rights under the Access to Medical Reports Act 1988, including the right to see the report prior to it being sent to the Occupational Health Adviser.
+If this is the case, the employee will be asked to sign a consent form, sent by the OHU, which will set out their rights under the Access to Medical Reports Act 1988, including the right to see the report prior to it being sent to the Authority's Occupational Health Adviser.